stefaniedev/freecodecamp-coursework/9-intermediate-front-end-development-projects/1-build-a-ranom-quote-machine/readme.md

-# Tribute Page
+# Random Quote Machine
-This is my FreeCodeCamp Tribute Page from the Basic Front End Development Projects section.
-I chose to make a tribute page to Dr. Sigmund Freud.
+This is my FreeCodeCamp Random Quote Machine Generator from the Intermediate Front End Development Projects section.
+I chose to feature quotes from the TV Series Futurama.

 --Made with 💗 by Stefanie Feltman